MazinLab/MKIDGen3/design.md

 - There are windows/linux compile issues
 - Initial tests show it may not make timing

-### Resonator Channel Selection
+### Resonator Channelization
 Inputs:
+- 2 288bit AXI4S of 16 18 bit numbers equipped with TLAST
+- AXI-Lite resonator map port, in the  (TODO, Need to describe)

+Outputs:
-- 1 576bit AXI4S of 16 18 bit complex equipped with TLAST
+- 1 288bit AXI4S of 8 18 bit complex equipped with TLAST and possibly (TODO) TKEEP

+This IP subsystem [gen3-reschan](https://github.com/MazinLab/gen3-reschan)takes the raw bin IQ streams, selects the values corresponding to resonators, digitally down-converts each with the [resonator-dds](https://github.com/MazinLab/resonator-dds) HLS block, and then the samples are then run through an FIR Compiler core to low-pass and decimate them.

+#### opfb-bin-to-res Selection
+Inputs:
+- 2 288bit AXI4S of 16 18 bit numbers (I and Q streams), both equipped with TLAST
-- AXI LITE configuration port for bin to resonator map
+- AXI-Lite resonator map port (256x8 ap_uint<12> array).

-Output:
+Outputs:
-- 1 288bit AXI4S of 8 18 bit complex equipped with TLAST and possibly (TODO) TKEEP or TUSER
+- 1 288bit AXI4S of 8 18 bit complex equipped with TLAST and possibly (TODO) TKEEP

 The resonator selection [HLS block](https://github.com/MazinLab/opfb-bin-to-res) ingests the IQ bins output by the OPFB subsystem and extracts and outputs the IQ values corresponding to resonators.
 This is done by caching the bin spectrum (updating the next 16 bins each clock) and fetching 8 bins containing resonators each clock.
 This is implemented as 8 banks of ~147kbit BRAM in order to have sufficient memory ports.
 The bins used are stored in a bin to resonator LUT (2048 x 12 bits) loaded in from python via AXI Lite.

-### Resonator Channelization
-Inputs:
-- 1 288bit AXI4S of 8 18 bit complex equipped with TLAST and possibly (TODO) TKEEP or TUSER
-- AXI-Lite resonator map port, in the  (TODO, Need to describe)

-Outputs:
-- 1 288bit AXI4S of 8 18 bit complex equipped with TLAST and possibly (TODO) TKEEP

-Utilization:
-- 24 + 320 (or 240) DSP48

-This IP subsystem takes the raw resonator IQ stream and digitally down-converts each with the [resonator-dds ](https://github.com/MazinLab/resonator-dds) HLS block, the samples are then run through an FIR Compiler core to low -pass and decimate them.

 ####  resonator-dds
 Inputs: